-The WTA Strasbourg Tennis Tournament is played on outdoor clay courts in at the Tennis Club de Strasbourg in Strasbourg, France.
+The WTA Strasbourg Tennis Tournament is played on outdoor clay courts at the Tennis Club de Strasbourg in France.

 The tournament is a WTA 250 event on the WTA Tour, with the tournament usually being held the week before the start of the French Open in Paris, France with many WTA Players using the tournament as a warm-up ahead of the second grand slam of the year.